 Do I need my title deeds?

-Once the first registration process is complete, the old title deeds have little value in proving your ownership.
-(If you need to confirm ownership for legal reasons, you should apply for an official copy of the register.)
+Once the first registration process is complete, it’s still a good idea to keep your original title deeds, as they can contain information about legal boundaries and who owned the property previously.
+If you need to confirm ownership for legal reasons, though, you will need to apply for an official copy of the register.